jonathanBalasingham/UCLCHEM-Surrogate/README.md

 # UCLCHEM Surrogate

 This code base requires that the Julia Language is Installed.
 Either version 1.6.1 or 1.6.2.
-Please install it through https://julialang.org/ or through a local package manage such as `brew` or `apt`
+Please install it through https://julialang.org/.
+Package manager version have been shown to leave binaries behind need for various packages.
 > UCLCHEM Surrogate

 To (locally) reproduce this project, do the following: